-C onventional Lo an Delinque encies (Dollars in millions) December 31, 2021 December 31, 2020 Early stage delinquencies - unpaid principal balance (1) \$ 33 \$ 49 Serious delinquencies - unpaid principal balance (2) \$ 24 \$ 64 Early stage delinquency rate (3) 0.5 % 0.5 % Serious delinquency rate (4) 0.3 % 0.7 % National average serious delinquency rate (5) 2.3 % 3.7 %
+Conventional Loan Delinquencies (Dollars in millions) Decemb Decem ber 31, 2021 Early stage delinquencies - unpaid principal balance (1) \$ 31 \$ 33 Serious delinquencies - unpaid principal balance (2) \$ 12 \$ 24 Early stage delinquency rate (3) 0.5 % 0.5 % Serious delinquency rate (4) 0.2 % 0.3 % National average serious delinquency rate (5) 1.4 % 2.3 %

 - (1) Includes conventional loans 30 to 89 days delinquent and not in foreclosure. - (2) Includes conventional loans that are 90 days or more past due or where the decision of foreclosure or a similar alternative such as pursuit of deed-in-lieu has been reported. - (3) Early stage delinquencies expressed as a percentage of the total conventional loan portfolio. - (4) Serious delinquencies expressed as a percentage of the total conventional loan portfolio. - (5) National average number of fixed-rate prime and subprime conventional loans that are 90 days or more past due or in the process of foreclosure is based on the most recent national delinquency data available.
-The December 31, 2021 rate is based on September 30, 2021 data.
+The December 31, 2022 rate is based on September 30, 2022 data.